Frequently Asked Questions & Policies

 The raising of your puppy from conception to 8-10 weeks of age.
 That includes careful care of mum, prenatal vitamins, vet visits, top quality food, deworming, a safe assisted labor & delivery, bottle or tube feeding IF needed, bathing & grooming, weekly photo shoots with quality results, vaccinations, socialization, and endless love.

-You will also receive a deluxe puppy kit which includes a small bed, a toy with the litter scent for comfort, a collar, coupons, a 5lb bag of food which is likely to get you through the first month, and a folder with shot records, a copy of your completed contract, and Dachshund info sheet.
+You will also receive a deluxe puppy kit which includes a small bed and toy with the litter scent for comfort, a collar, coupons, a 5lb bag of food which is likely to get you through the first month.
+A folder with shot records, a copy of your completed contract, and Dachshund info sheet.

 Waiting list and Adoption Process